A Mini Guide to Optimizing your Employee Discount Program

 4. Relevancy of Your Discounts

-Whether your discounts are exclusive or public, the relevancy of your discounts will largely depend on how deep your discounts are.
+Whether your discounts are exclusive or public, the relevancy of your discounts will largely depend on how deep your values are.

-One more critical aspect you should look out for is in what "sector" your client provides a discount.
-We understand the value of discount medical surgeries, theft protection, and other such crucial domain.
-But the underlining fact is that people generally spend a much lesser amount of money in these domains.
+One more critical aspect you should look out for is what "sector" your client provides a discount.
+We understand the value of discount medical surgeries, theft protection, and other crucial domains.
+But the underlying fact is that people generally spend a much lesser amount of money in these domains.